Iranian famine of 1942–1943

 The Iranian famine of 1942–1943 was a period of mass starvation during the Anglo-Soviet occupation of Iran during World War II.

 Iran had been invaded in August 1941 by the joint forces of the Soviet Union and United Kingdom despite being a neutral country during World War II, resulting in the collapse of Reza Shah's military, political and social order as well as his deposition and exile.
 The British preferred to restore a Qajar to the throne but begrudgingly accepted the 21 year-old Mohammad Reza Pahlavi after finding no suitable Qajar candidates.
-Despite this, Mohammad Reza Pahlavi would exercise no real power in Iran until the end of the Anglo-Soviet occupation five years later.
+Despite this, Mohammad Reza Pahlavi would exercise no real power in Iran until the end of the occupation five years later.

-In order to transport oil and other supplies to the Soviet Union, the Allies took control of the Trans-Iranian Railway and forcibly "contracted" half of Iran's publicly and privately owned trucks, thus controlling 75 percent of the country's food distribution capacity within months of the invasion.
-Famine began in earnest and spread rapidly thereafter.
+In order to transport oil and other supplies to the Soviet Union, the Allies took control of the Trans-Iranian Railway and forcibly contracted half of Iran's publicly and privately owned trucks, thus controlling 75 percent of the country's food distribution capacity within months of the invasion.
+Compounded by a bad harvest, famine began in earnest and spread rapidly thereafter.